eldronzhou/SDPR/README.md

 ### Reference LD

-If you are working on summary statistics from EUR ancestry, you can download the reference LD directory [here](https://drive.google.com/file/d/1QptXfQAyH5Ydyqzew7lxMz7fmydqw-r3/view?usp=sharing) consisting 1 million HapMap3 SNPs estimated from 503 1000 Genome EUR samples.
+If you are working on summary statistics from EUR ancestry, you can download the [MHC included] or [MHC removed] (https://drive.google.com/file/d/1QptXfQAyH5Ydyqzew7lxMz7fmydqw-r3/view?usp=sharing) reference LD directory consisting 1 million HapMap3 SNPs estimated from 503 1000 Genome EUR samples.
 You can also create the reference LD for your preferred reference panel by running the command below.

 ```
 # 1 thread